chimu1109/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-1. Following is the code for the time series plot of the total number of steps taken everyday
+1.Following is the code for the time series plot of the total number of steps taken everyday

 ```r
 plot(a2, type = "l", lwd = 2)